-Stewardship and sustainability in a "growing" industry.
+Stewardship and sustainability in a growing industry.

 With advances in growth strategies and timber management practices, per acre yields are predicted to continue to climb in the years to come, ensuring a steady supply of forest products for the industry.

 The age-old use of biomass to power saw and paper mills is having a spillover effect as processes are modernized and optimized for use on a broader scale in communities throughout Washington.
-New enterprises and new innovations continue to find uses for the entire tree, from milled lumber to biofuels.
+New enterprises and new innovations continue to find new uses for the entire tree, from milled lumber to biofuels.

 Whether you’re planning to take the world by storm with a new line of wood furnishings or investing in next-generation CLT products, Washington State is the ideal choice.